deanpoulos/arch-dotfiles/README.md

  - ln /git/repo/.bashrc ~/.bashrc

- This way your ~ directory has a file .bashrc which points to an inode also pointed to by git. this means you can place each config file in their respective directories and update all at once.
+ This way your ~ directory has a file .bashrc which points to an inode also pointed to by git.
+This means you can place each config file in their respective directories and update all at once.

 Screenshots: